Winter storms sow more chaos, shut down much of Portland

 PORTLAND, Ore.
-(AP) — Winter storms sowed more chaos across the U.S. on Thursday, shutting down much of Portland with almost a foot of snow and paralyzing travel from parts of the Pacific Coast all the way to the northern Plains.
+(AP) — Winter storms sowed more chaos across the U.S. on Thursday, shutting down much of Oregon's largest city with almost a foot of snow and paralyzing travel from parts of the Pacific Coast all the way to the northern Plains.

 Some spent the night in their vehicles or abandoned them altogether as crews struggled to clear roads.
 Other commuters got off spun-out buses and walked in groups to safety.
 The National Weather Service, which had predicted only a slim chance of significant snow, planned to review its work.